 Here is our so unimpressive boob light, rusty spots and all.

-I bet some of you have been in the same dilemma, no money, can’t find what you want, won’t fit your space.
-Am I right?
+I bet some of you are in the same dilemma, no money, can’t find what you want, won’t fit your space, etc, etc. Am I right?
 I know I’m not alone so I hope this DIY inspires you to find a solution to your boob light problem.

 Then I had the bright idea to combine the two into one awesome DIY ceiling light.